Who are the oldest players to appear, score or indeed lift the trophy at a EURO? Find out here.

 Oldest player to score

 Ivica Vastic (38 years and 257 days)

 The former Sturm Graz and Austria Wien man came off the bench with 26 minutes left against Poland in a EURO 2008 group game and rescued a 1-1 draw for Austria by converting a late penalty.
 It was his 14th national-team goal on his 50th outing and made him the oldest player to score at a final tournament; Goran Pandev became the second oldest when he struck for North Macedonia against Austria on Matchday 1 of EURO 2020.

 Arnold Mühren (37 years and 23 days)

-It should first be noted that Ricardo Carvalho was aged 38 years and 53 days when the Portugal squad that he was a part of lifted the UEFA EURO 2016 trophy.
-However, as he did not appear in the final itself we have given this particular accolade to Mühren.
+It should first be noted that Ricardo Carvalho was aged 38 years and 53 days when the Portugal squad he belonged to, lifted the UEFA EURO 2016 trophy.
+However, since he did not appear in the final itself, we have given this particular accolade to Mühren.